awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-view-controls.md

 For administrator accounts, the score and statuses are aggregated across both their account and their member accounts\.

+All of the data on the standard details page is specific to the current Region\.

 ## Filtering and sorting the controls<a name="standard-details-filter-controls"></a>

 The control list for a standard uses tabs to provide built\-in filtering for the list based on the control status\.
 You can also filter the list based on the ID, title, and severity\.